chandanws/AWS-Certification-Notes/Topic Wise Notes/IAM.md

  7. New users have no access when first created.
  8. Always setup MFA(Multifactor Authentication) on your root accont.
  9. We can create and customize our own password rotation policy.
+ 10. Root has adminstrator level access
+ 11. Users and policy documents are applied globally.
+ 12. "Power User Access" allows access to all AWS services except management of groups and users within IAM.

 ## What does it do?
 - Centralized control of AWS account